Gasoline prices spike as Colonial begins bypass around damaged line

 The average price of a gallon of regular gasoline in Georgia rose to $2.26 as of Sunday morning, according motorists' advocacy group AAA, up more than six cents overnight and more than 15 cents in a week.
 Prices were up 4 cents in North Carolina to $2.136 and 4 cents in South Carolina to $2.011.

 Local media reports have shown gasoline lines forming across the U.S. Southeast due to the shutdown and analysts believe that retail prices could be affected for more than two weeks.
-New York gasoline futures are up 9 percent in the past week, and are expected to rise when trading overseas begins on Sunday evening.
+New York gasoline futures are up 9 percent in the past week, and rose 0.68 percent to $1.4715 a gallon after the market opened for trading at 6 p.m.
+EDT on Sunday (0000 GMT Monday).

 Colonial shut its main gasoline and distillate lines that run from the Gulf Coast to the East Coast on Sept.
 9 after the leak was discovered.
 The damaged Line 1 can carry 1.2 million barrels of gasoline per day and runs from Houston to Greensboro, North Carolina.